-Incremental deployment of new protocols and architectures is an operational paradigm shift [2], and SDN is no exception to that.
-Namely, several techno-economic factors make ISPs reluctant to proceed with immediate full-scale SDN deployment.
-This renders hybrid SDN networks an imperative intermediate step [3].
+Hybrid SDN.
+Incremental deployment of new protocols and architectures is an operational paradigm shift [5], and SDN is no exception to that.
+Namely, several technoeconomic factors make ISPs reluctant to proceed with immediate full-scale SDN deployment.
+This renders hybrid SDN networks an imperative intermediate step [6].
 Such systems are nowadays possible due to hybrid routers [23], yet their deployment is not without challenges.
-For example, the co-existence of multiple control planes poses risks for fault-free routing, and specific measures should be taken to avoid this, e.g., see [24].
+For example, the coexistence of multiple control planes poses risks for fault-free routing, and specific measures should be taken to avoid this, e.g., see [24].

-One of the key traffic engineering goals in these hybrid networks is to use the SDN routers so as to minimize the load of congested links, e.g., see seminal work [6], and [20], [25].
-For a given set of upgraded nodes, this is an LP problem.
+One of the key traffic engineering goals in these hybrid networks is to use the SDN routers so as to minimize the load of congested links, e.g., see seminal work [9], and [25], [26].
+For a given set of upgraded nodes, this can be expressed as an LP problem.
 However, upgrading decisions are more challenging as they yield intractable problem formulations.
-Reference [20] proposed meaningful heuristic algorithms and evaluated them using actual network data.
-Our objective is different, i.e., we maximize the amount of programmable traffic similarly to [8], [9], and we additionally increase the TE flexibility.
-This latter property enables dynamic responses to link failures and to temporal link congestion, as alternative paths can be activated on demand.
-Therefore, the resulting architecture is robust to uncertainties about future network state.